bradfrost/atomic-design/chapter-2.md

 - Built in hierarchy
 - Makes a distinction between simple components (molecules) and complex components (organisms)

-## Atomic design is for interfaces
+## Atomic design is for user interfaces
-Atomic design is a concept that was born of the Web.
-But let's be clear about something: atomic design applies to all user interface design and not to
+Atomic design is a concept born of the Web.
+After all, your lowly author is a web designer, which is mainly the reason this book primarily focuses on Web-based interfaces.
+But let's be clear about something: **atomic design applies to all user interface design and not just to the Web**.

-For example, Instagram is a native
+And to take this a step further, **Atomic design has nothing to do with CSS or JavaScript architecture**.
+In Chapter 1 I discussed the general trend toward modularity,  Methodologies like [OOCSS](http://oocss.org/), [SMACSS](https://smacss.com/), and [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax)  I understand how it's easy to conflate these things. http://www.smashingmagazine.com/2013/08/02/other-interface-atomic-design-sass/

-[Instagram example http://www.theverge.com/2015/7/6/8899807/instagram-1080p-pictures-photo-upload]
+For example, Instagram is a native mobile application [Instagram example http://www.theverge.com/2015/7/6/8899807/instagram-1080p-pictures-photo-upload] In fact, you can take the user interface of any software–Microsoft Word, Keynote, Photoshop, whatever–and apply the atomic design methodology to it.
+For instance, we can take the native mobile app Instagram and apply atomic design.

-- What atomic design isn't - CSS or JS methodology
+{% include figure.html src="../images/content/instagram-atomic.png" caption="" %}

 ## Conclusion
 - Recap of the the atomic design methodology and its advantages